okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/idps/index.md

 Adds a new X.509 certificate credential to the IdP key store

-> **Note:** RSA-based certificates are supported for all Idp types.
-Okta currently supports EC-based certificates only for `X509` type of Idp.
+> **Note:** RSA-based certificates are supported for all IdP types.
+Okta currently supports EC-based certificates only for the `X509` IdP type.
 For EC-based certificates we support only P-256, P-384 and P-521 curves.

 ##### Request parameters